Which Enneagram Types Go Well Together In Relationships?

 Type Ones are known as the Reformers of the Enneagram.
 Dedicated and perfectionistic, Ones are detail-oriented, conscientious individuals who have high standards.
 Ones are drawn to those who can help them lighten up and find beauty in the imperfect moments of life.

 In a One-Two partnership, since task-oriented Ones can feel rigid, the heart-forward and attentive Two can bring warmth to the Ones' pursuit of integrity and encourage them to soften and relax.
 Likewise, Ones bring consistency and security to Twos, who struggle with abandonment issues.
+(Ones and Twos are also Enneagram wings, which means they may have some overlapping traits.)

 In a One-Seven partnership, this is considered a complementary relationship since they share an Enneagram line.
 Ones are attracted to their adventurous, irreverent spirit.
 Joyful Sevens can remind the generally composed, hardworking One to let loose and, most importantly, not feel guilty about having fun.
 Ones infuse Sevens with a much-needed sense of purpose and direction, grounding the flighty Seven.